What to Give: Tech Gadgets that Respect Our Freedom

 “Open source home automation that puts local control and privacy first”

 There are different ways to run Home Assistant.
-You can buy it as a tiny device pictured above, code-named “Home Assistant Yellow”.
+For ordinary people looking for the simplest and most reliable way, I would recommend buying a tiny stand-alone hardware device with the software pre-installed, such as the “Home Assistant Green”.
 Alternatively, because Home Assistant is freedom software, it's open source so your best techie friend can set it up for you on more or less any old computer you have, if you prefer.

 For lots of information about using Home Assistant, listen to The Self-Hosted Show podcast.